ComradeAleks/Abiotic-Factor-Interactive-maps/README.md

 3. **markers.txt** - This is a txt file with JSON format where every marker on the map is located
 4. **[mapname].png/.jpg** - The map image (changing the image obviously will change the map in the app)

+## Future fixes and addons

+- gonna add so that the Add button changes color when you click it to show that it is clicked
+- settings for increasing marker size adding marker background
+- removing that tiny annoying scrollbar that is where the maps are
+- making an overflow for maps so that if you add 100 maps it wont just squish the images.
+- some other stuff too probably

 ## Contributing

 Feel free to contribute to this project by: